-Vegetation Protection Requirements Ĭ l Separatior า n from Pipe Edge to Types Requirements Greater than 3 m 1.5 to 3m 1.5 to 0.5 m <0.5 m Trees or Large Shrubs Min. separation of 3 m is required between trees and pipe if no protection methods are utilised.
+Vegetation Protection Requirements Ĭ l Separatior า n from Pipe Edge to Types Types Greater than 3 m 1.5 to 3m 1.5 to 0.5 m <0.5 m Trees or Large Shrubs Min. separation of 3 m is required between trees and pipe if no protection methods are utilised.
 Medium and Small Shrubs Within 1.5 m - 0.5 m protection methods must be utilised.
 Ground cover and grasses No protection methods required.
 Gas Protection N lethods No protection methods required, pro ovided sepai ration limits a are followed Within 3 m, tree species which have mature buttress diameters less than 0.15 m and do not have invasive or deep roots may be accommodated without protection methods after consultation with APA Networks (Note 1).
 For trees with mature buttress diameters greater than 0.15 m one of the following gas protection methods must be implemented; 1.
 Lowering or relocation of the gas asset to a minimum of 1.2 m cover.
 2. Installation of new gas conduit beyond the structural root zone (SRZ) of the mature tree species for future use.
 (Note 2) 3.
 Installation of a root barrier system.
 System to be 1 m deep or extend 250mm below the gas asset, whichever is the greater.
 Within 1.5 m installation of a root barriers system is mandatory and gas protection methods are as follows; 1.
 Installation of a robust root barrier system.
 System to be 1 m deep or extend 250 mm below the gas asset, whichever is the greater.
 AND 2.
 Lowering or relocation of the gas asset to a minimum of 1.2 m cover.
 OR 3.
 Installation of new gas conduit beyond the SRZ of the mature tree species for future use.
-(Note 2) Planting directly over gas assets i emergency and maintenance acces gas leaks.
+(Note 2) Planting directly over gas assets is not permitted in any location, as it prevents emergency and maintenance access.
+Tree roots can damage gas asset resulting in gas leaks.